 What is Cyber Monday meant for?

 In some markets, Cyber Monday is a sale all on its own, mostly focusing on online deals only, with consumer tech as the main category getting discounted.
 However, in Australia, it's not a whole lot different from Black Friday itself and pretty much every deal available in-store will be available online too.

 While Cyber Monday was at least partly introduced as a way to drag out Black Friday sales even further, it's also been designed as an opportunity to highlight the ground that online shopping has made up in terms of the globe's retail habits.
 Your favourite online-only stores?
 Cyber Monday celebrates them... kind of.

 Is Cyber Monday the same as Black Friday?

-In Australia, Cyber Monday as a separate sale is only just starting to catch on, so you'll still see a lot of retailers simply letting their Black Friday bargains carry over to the day.
+In Australia, Cyber Monday as a separate sale has only recently caught on, so don't be surprised to find a lot of retailers still using the Black Friday wording carry over to the following Monday.
 However, the growth in attention and appreciation for Cyber Monday as a distinct event of its own does make it highly likely there'll be sales and discounts exclusive to the date to watch out for.

 Either way, as far as shoppers are concerned, Cyber Monday is just another welcome way to cash in on some savings ahead of the holidays.
 And who doesn't love a good bargain?